jaalto/project--linux-tmpfs-ramdisk/README.rst

     mkdir /mnt/ramdisk   # You can use any dir.
 Remember to edit /etc/defaults/ramdisk

-    # (1) use this
+    # (1) use this (saves RAM by utilizing compression)
     /dev/zram0 /mnt/ramdisk  tmpfs  size=200M,defaults,noexec,nosuid,nodev,mode=0755 0 0

-    # (2) or use plain tmpfs
+    # (2) or use plain tmpfs (RAM is used as files are written)
     tmpfs /mnt/ramdisk  tmpfs  size=200M,defaults,noexec,nosuid,nodev,mode=0755 0 0

     mount /mnt/ramdisk

-Configure setting.
+Configure settings.
 Be very careful what directories you put in RAM.
 On power failure, the non-flushed data in RAM is *lost*. ::

     /etc/defaults/ramdisk